se-tuebingen-exercises/conflict/README.md

 ## How To Use

-Go to [./database/](./database/) to see the current state of the internal database.
+Go to [./website/](./website/) to see the current state of the internal website.